Long Beach Phu Quoc (Bai Truong): An Exciting Experience 2026

 Kayaking

-Exploring Long Beach Walking Street
+Long Beach Walking Street

-• Mango Bay Beach Bar: Quieter sunset spot with reggae music and seafood platters.
+• Mango Bay Beach Bar: quieter sunset spot with reggae music and seafood platters.

 What to eat at Long Beach Phu Quoc?

-Savor fresh and delicious seafood at Long Beach
+Savor fresh seafood at Long Beach

 • KeoThom Raft House: 379 Tran Hung Dao Street, Duong To Commune